MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 - Your users get unified search results, search relevance ranking, and refiners even if your organization has a hybrid deployment with content both on-premises and in Microsoft 365.

-- Your users automatically get the newest SharePoint in Microsoft 365 search experience without your organization having to update your existing SharePoint servers.
+- Your users automatically get the newest SharePoint in Microsoft 365 search experience without your organization having to update your existing SharePoint Servers.

 - Your users can use cloud capabilities such as Office Delve also for your on-premises content.

 - You no longer have to worry about the size of your search index, because your search index is in Office 365.
 This means that the footprint of your SharePoint Server search farm is smaller, and your total cost of ownership for search is lower.

-- You don't need to upgrade any of your existing installations of SharePoint to have enterprise search in the cloud because SharePoint Server supports crawling of existing SharePoint Server 2007 through SharePoint Server 2019 content farms.
+- You don't need to upgrade any of your existing installations of SharePoint in Microsoft 365 to have enterprise search in the cloud because SharePoint Server supports crawling of existing SharePoint Server 2007 through SharePoint Server 2019 content farms.

-- You no longer have to migrate your search farm to a newer version of SharePoint because this happens automatically in Microsoft 365.
+- You no longer have to migrate your search farm to a newer version of SharePoint in Microsoft 365 because this happens automatically in Microsoft 365.

 If you have some on-premises content that's highly sensitive and shouldn't be indexed outside your on-premises network, then hybrid federated search may be the way to go.